SruthiKorembathe/CICDImplementation/Working-with-the-GitHub-wiki.md

 You can add images by editing with the GitHub web UI for the wiki and pasting directly into the edit box.
 The UI automatically uploads the image, and inserts a link for you.
-However the uploaded go into an "assets" area not part of the wiki repository,
+However, the uploaded go into an "assets" area not part of the wiki repository,

-However there is an alternative: Add your image to your wiki repository, and link directly with `![image](./filename.extension)`.
+There is an alternative: Add your image to your wiki repository, and link directly with `![image](./filename.extension)`.
 This also has the benefit of keeping your images as content in under source control.